 Finally, there’s too much to cover about the Fitbit app, but this is a big selling point for Fitbit hardware as the app offers both a social network component if you know other people that use Fitbits as well as simply a very well thought out and fully featured app.
 It not only of course tracks all of your fitness and sleep activity and provides you with useful insights into these, but it can also track your caloric intake to help you with an overall diet plan.
 Women may appreciate the female health tracking features that Fitbit added a couple of years ago.

 Samsung offers yet another take on this slim wearable design with its Galaxy Fit, with a couple of additional tricks up its sleeve to separate it from the others.
-While it launched at $99 last summer, you can usually find it for under $70 these days.
+Available at around $99 the Galaxy Fit delivers a solid feature set, but you are paying up slightly for the brand and overall fit and finish of the wearable.

 The Galaxy Fit has a full-color AMOLED rectangular touchscreen display with the bands connecting to the core unit at the top and bottom as with the Inspire HR.
 The screen is always on, so none of the frustration of raising your wrist to see a blank screen and it still offers up to 7 days of battery life.